osirixgrpc/osirixgrpc/docs/docs/README.md

 image processing and artificial intelligence.
 Currently, Python is the only in-built supported language, though adoption of [other languages](https://grpc.io/docs/languages) can be easily achieved.

+!!! note "Using osirixgrpc versus pyosirix"
-Note that it can be much simpler to interact with OsiriXgrpc using the more pythonic __pyOsiriX__ glue code.
+    It can be much simpler to interact with OsiriXgrpc using the more pythonic __pyOsiriX__ glue code.
 See the dedicated [documentation](pyosirix/README.md) for further information.

-## Getting Started
+## Installation
 For instructions on how to install and set up the plugin, please see the [getting started](getting_started.md) page.

 ## Any suggestions?